CMU-mingzeng/MobiSensClientExample/README.md

 Initialize the library by adding the following into your [Application class](http://developer.android.com/reference/android/app/Application.html):

-- MobiSensLibraryApplication.applicationInit(Application application);
-- Configurations.setUsernameAndPassword(Context context, "username", "password");
+- ContextManager.init(Application application, "username", "password");

 **NOTE: Please request an username and password for your application.**